vtsuperdarn/RSTLite/README.md

 OR
 download the repo as a zip file

+2) check `.profile.bash` and make sure `OSTYPE` and `SYSTEM` are set to 'linux' if using Linux or 'darwin' if using MacOS

-2) execute
+3) execute

     ./install.sh

-3) reset your terminal or open a new one
+4) reset your terminal or open a new one

-4) rejoice
+5) rejoice

-5) OPTIONAL: you can create a link to it with a nicer name, eg /rst or ~/rst like so
+6) OPTIONAL: you can create a link to it with a nicer name, eg /rst or ~/rst like so

     sudo ln -s /path/to/rst /rst

-6) more rejoicing
+7) more rejoicing

 TL;DR: RUN INSTALL.SH